MeghanTHayden/MeghanTHayden.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Ecology & Evolutionary Biology, University of Colorado Boulder, 2025 (expected)
+* Ph.D in Ecology & Evolutionary Biology, University of Colorado Boulder, 2025
 * B.A. in Biology, Cornell University, 2019

 <hr>